andreaperinu/fe-challenge/README.md

 If you have any questions don’t be afraid to contact us.

 ## ASSIGNMENT
-Your task is to create a dashboard that can be used internally to show random images of dogs selected by breed.
+Your task is to create a dashboard that can be used internally to show images of dogs selected by:

-The dashboard is composed by a list of breeds.
-Clicking on a breed will display random dog image from the breed.
+- Random image by breed
+- Images list by breed
+- Random image by breed and sub breed
+- Images list by breed and sub breed

 Feel free to customize and design the page the way you want

 ## BACK END
 You need to interact with this public API to get all the data https://dog.ceo/dog-api.
-There are multiple endpoints on this site, feel free to integrate them.
+This wesbite exposes multiple endpoints.

 ## FRONT END
 Please for the front end use Typescript with React.JS.